Multi-time quantum process tomography on a superconducting qubit: Introduction

 \section{Introduction}

 The characterisation of noise is a critical requirement for the advancement of quantum technologies.
 Noise is present in all current quantum devices as they interact with their environment; for many devices, this includes non-Markovian noise due to temporal correlations across a multi-time process.
-While most current techniques assume Markovian noise, this assumption fails in realistic quantum devices and non-Markovian noise has been reported in state-of-the-art quantum computing devices (such as IBM and Google)~\cite{Morris2022, McEwen2021,Sandia_report}.
+While most current techniques assume Markovian noise, this assumption fails in realistic quantum devices and non-Markovian noise has been reported in state-of-the-art quantum computing devices (such as IBM and Google)~\cite{Morris2022, McEwen2021,Sandia_report}, {having a detrimental effect on computation and fault-tolerance thresholds~\cite{Nickerson2019analysingcorrelated}}.

+{Non-Markovian noise is essentially correlated noise across time.
+In quantum computing, this can appear as correlated errors between gates of a quantum circuit occurring at different times on the same system.
+This leads to a noisy quantum process, even if all its elements have been individually optimised against noise.
+A non-Markovian process can be simulated by adding an environment that interacts with the system at different times and goes through a channel in-between.
+Non-Markovian noise can be divided into classical and quantum, depending on the nature of the channel needed to simulate it; quantum or classical channel.
+Classical non-Markovian noise can originate, for example, from slowly drifting environmental fluctuations such as noise from electronics or nearby classical or quantum systems.
+Quantum non-Markovian noise requires a quantum system to be the environment that correlates the different system-environment interactions in time.}

-Past general approaches to capture non-Markovian noise only provide access to two times of a quantum process through dynamical maps~\cite{Piilo08, Breuer09, Rivas10, Rivas2014, Breuer16,Chruscinski2011, Vega:2017aa}.
-Beyond this, a number of techniques designed to reduce non-Markovian noise have been developed~\cite{takeda18,Freer:2017aa,Savytskyy:aa,Zwerver:2022aa,Philips:2022aa}, and shown to increase computational accuracy~\cite{takeda18}, but all rely on ad-hoc methods, and a rigorous approach is still lacking.
+{Traditional} approaches to capture non-Markovian noise only provide access to two times of a quantum process through dynamical maps~\cite{Piilo08, Breuer09, Rivas10, Rivas2014, Breuer16,Chruscinski2011, Vega:2017aa}.
+Beyond this, a number of {experimental} techniques designed to reduce non-Markovian noise have been developed, {especially within spin silicon qubits}~\cite{takeda18,Freer:2017aa,Savytskyy:aa,Zwerver:2022aa,Philips:2022aa}, and shown to increase computational accuracy~\cite{takeda18}, but all rely on ad-hoc methods {that are not based on principled characterisation of non-Markovian processes.}